 Figures published by the university (and confirmed by HESA) show that there has since been an astonishing 20% rise in Exeter student numbers, an increase of more than 4,500 to 27,276 Full-Time Equivalent (FTE) students in the city.

 (FTE student numbers combine full-time and part-time students into a single total used for planning educational provision.
 This is lower than the number who require term-time accommodation because of the number of, particularly postgraduate, part-time students.)

 The university now has a total of more than 30,000 students at its Exeter and Penryn campuses, of whom 22% are international students from outside the EU, which may partly explain the huge rise in overseas ownership of Exeter property.

 The city council told us that a total of 11,488 university halls and private sector PBSA bedspaces had been built by the beginning of last year, enough to provide residential accommodation for 42% of the university’s 2021-22 Exeter students, the same proportion as two years ago.

 According to Professor Darren Smith of Loughborough University, who is known for coining the term “studentification” to describe the domination of residential neighbourhoods by student households (and who has twice been commissioned by the council to produce reports on the impact of increasing student numbers in Exeter), an average of 3.5 students share a typical student House in Multiple Occupation (HMO).

-This means that there are currently nearly 16,000 students living in more than 4,500 HMOs in Exeter, which could otherwise be used for residential housing by local people.
+This would mean that nearly 16,000 students currently live in more than 4,500 HMOs in Exeter which could otherwise be used for residential housing by local people.